Ranger guided activities

-Our current program of activities with interpretive rangers and traditional owners will commence at the start of the 2019 dry season.
+Our 2019 program of activities with interpretive rangers and traditional owners will commence at the start of the 2019 dry season.

 Spend time with local Aboriginal artists learning how to weave or paint.
 Join a park ranger as they explain Kakadu’s diverse habitats and point out wildlife and significant plants.
 Explore rock art and occupation sites on a guided walk or learn more about our nature and culture at a fascinating slideshow.

 All ranger guided activities are included in the cost of your park pass.